 I love making versatile recipes that can be eaten as snacks, appetizers or even full meals.
 My Carrot n’ Quinoa Stuffed Mushrooms are one of those great recipes!
 Stuffed mushrooms are a great option for appetizers at a dinner party or a quick afternoon snack.
 Many appetizers are heavy on gluten or dairy, so they aren’t allergy-friendly or healthy but this recipe is super easy to make and packed with a bunch of my favorite healthy super foods including quinoa, wild rice, carrots, olive oil, and mushrooms.
 These mushrooms are filled to the brim with a handful of nutrients!
 They are also free of gluten, dairy, and soy, so they’re a great option for those of you who have allergies or food sensitivities.

-Our bodies need carbohydrates.
+In the world of nutrition and science we tend to point to “food villains” and look for for quick fixes.
+For a long time, fat was a “food villain.”
+People went on low-fat diets to try to lose weight.
+When that didn’t work, the pendulum swung back and it became all about avoiding carbs like the plague.
+But all carbs are not created equal!Our bodies need carbohydrates.
 It’s not for nothing that we tend to crave “sweet” things – our instincts tell us that we need the energy and nutrients that hide in these foods.
 But a whole food is always superior to a processed food.
 Instead of loading up on candy bars and soda, we can satisfy our body’s need for carbohydrates with whole foods from nature.